victorl2/Artificial-Inteligence/README.md

 # Artificial-Inteligence
-Various problems and implementations of AI algoritms
+Various problems and implementations of AI algorithms